Appeals court panel refuses to reinstate Trump travel order

-A three-judge federal appeals court panel on Thursday refused to reinstate President Donald Trump's executive order barring entry to the U.S. of nationals from seven predominantly Muslim nations.
+A three-judge federal appeals court panel on Thursday refused to reinstate President Donald Trump's executive order barring entry to the United States of nationals from seven predominantly Muslim nations.

 The ruling means that Trump's so-called "travel ban" remains on hold.
 The court ruled that the Justice Department had not shown that keeping the president's travel restrictions on hold would cause "irreparable injury."